 To share graphs with other users, you must:

-1. Be placed in the same Security Group
+1. Be Part of the Same Security Group

 All users that reside in the same Security Group can view and edit the same graphs.
 If you would like to setup a Security Group for graph sharing, or check to see who is in the same Security Group(s) as yourself, please contact your Group Administrator (only they can manage Security Groups).
 The following articles describe what Security Groups are, and how to manage them.